Table of Contents

 When it comes to different types of content marketing, social media marketing, and word-of-mouth marketing go hand in hand with UGC marketing.
 Various content marketing analytics tell us that a brand needs to have an excellent social media presence to have better UGC marketing.

-It was found that social media can influence the purchasing decisions of at least 74% of the consumers.
-It was also seen that word-of-mouth marketing is critical to add to your marketing strategy as it gives twice the sales and profits compared to paid advertising.
+It was found that social media can influence the purchasing decisions of at least 74% of the consumers, according to Social Media Today.
+It was also seen that word-of-mouth marketing is critical to add to your marketing strategy as it gives twice the sales and profits compared to paid advertising, according to McKinsey.

 4. Lower cost and higher ROI